vanssec/crt-sh-domain-recon/README.md

 Time taken: 1.2 seconds
 Troubleshooting

-Package warnings?
+See package warnings?
 Update them: bashpip install --upgrade requests urllib3

 No results?
 Check your internet or if crt.sh is down.
-Retries wait 10 seconds if something fails.
+The script waits 10 seconds between retries if something fails.

 Limitations

-Needs crt.sh to be online.
+Requires crt.sh to be online.
-Big domain lists might take a bit.
+Large domain lists may take a few seconds to process.

 Contributing
-Got ideas?
-Fork the repo, make changes, and send a pull request!
+Want to help?
+Fork the repo, make changes, and submit a pull request!
 License
 Licensed under the MIT License.